 Students at Conference

-We recommend that students attend sessions identified for new board directors to learn about school governance practices and the role of school boards.
-There are also two special opportunities for students:
+We recommend that students attend sessions identified for new board directors in order to learn about school governance practices and the role of school boards.

-- A student breakfast on Friday morning allows attending students to meet and coordinate their schedules.
+A student breakfast was held Thursday morning to allow attending students to meet and coordinate their schedules.

 Students in Breakouts

-Student voice is increasingly recognized as an important component of school governance.
+Student voice is increasingly recognized as an important part of school governance, and sessions that include students as participants are among the highest rated.
 WSSDA encourages presenters to incorporate student voice—or better yet, the students themselves—in their breakout sessions.
-And if students would like to lead a presentation, the Planning Committee would be happy to receive and review their proposal!
+Presentation proposals for students wishing to lead a presentation were accepted through June 6.